seralexeev/xrabbit.dev/README.md

 id: 100
 date: 18-06-2025
 media:
-  - media/100-1.jpg
+  - 100-1.jpg
 ```

-That's all for today, this is how it looks so far but there will also be an intermediate level where the nvidia jetson and a couple of other boards will be located.
+That's all for today, that's how it looks so far, but there will be another intermediate level where the Nvidia Jetson and a couple other boards will be.

 ---